JasmineLiu2026/qtm350-final-project/README.md

 3. **Review Outputs**:
    - Visualizations and summary tables will be generated and saved in the `figures` folder.

-A detailed report of reproducing this project is also under report.html or report.qmd file.
+A detailed report of this project is under report.html or report.qmd file, which includes our major findings and insights.
+Please refer to this document for full reproducibility of this project.

 ---